web-advanced-fall-2016/final-project-MAXianghan/README.md

 ### :one: Features

 ###### HOME PAGE:
-* Simple Carousel Slider presenting the interior of the Restaurant. and the logo on the top left corner links back to the homepage.
+* Simple Carousel Slider presenting the interior of the Restaurant.
+* The logo on the top left corner links back to the homepage.

 ###### ABOUT PAGE:
 * Parallax scroll down introduction of the restaurant with images and text(in Chinese).